AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 }
 ```

-Messages close the action loop providing variable context to the user, without asking them to switch contexts.
+Messages close an Action's execution loop providing variable context to the User without asking them to switch contexts.
 When the initial payload and subsequent calls to the Frame.io API don't provide enough context for the receiving application, use **Form Callbacks**.

 ## Create a Form Callback

-Let's say that you need more info before you start your process.
+If your custom Action use case requires more information from the User before you start your process, Actions enable you to render form field modals in the Frame.io UI.

 For example, you may be uploading content to a system that requires additional details and settings.
-You can describe a Form in your response, which the user sees snd fills out, and is then sent right back to you!
+You can describe a form in your response, which the User sees snd fills out, and is then sent right back to you!
 Here's an example form that renders a Form in the Frame.io UI that the acting user can fill out and submit:

 ```json
 {